pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 ### Running tests for a pull request

-> If you are not joined the organization, you should wait for a memmber to comment with `/ok-to-test` to your pull request.
+> If you haven't joined the organization, you should wait for a member to comment with `/ok-to-test` to your pull request.

 Before you merge a pull request, it must pass all tests.